Azamat-div/random-quotes-oop/README.md

 ### Run Client

 1. There is no need to build the client as it already contains HTML, CSS and JS files
-2. In the `client/src/config.js` replace http://localhost:3000 with URL assigned to the server API in the step 7.
+2. In the `client/config.js` replace http://localhost:3000 with URL assigned to the server API in the step 7.
 In the previous section.
 For example https://random-quotes-api.com
+   Note: You could make this change directly on the hosting server or in the project source files (less preferrable)
 3. Host all client files from the `client` subfolder on the public web server.
 4. Get assigned by the hosting provider URL for you client frontend application.
    For example https://random-quotes-frontend.com